barrelstrength/sprout-docs/docs/sent-email/plugin-settings.md

+---
+date: 2020-04-27
+description: Settings can be managed in the Control Panel or via a config file in config/sprout-sent-email.php
+---

 # Settings

 Settings can be managed in the Control Panel _Sprout Sent Email → Settings_ or via a config file in `config/sprout-sent-email.php`